dahliaOS/app_template/README.md

 mason init
 ```

-Running the command above Mason will generate a `mason.yml` file.
+Running the command above Mason will generate a `mason.yaml` file.

 ### 3. Add our template brick
+Edit the `mason.yaml` file and add our template brick, example shown below:

 ```yaml
 bricks: